 Much of the work associated with open enrollment season should come before that first day in November.
-For the small business owner, you can save yourself stress by connecting early with a full-service Professional Employer Organization (PEO) like Abel HR, and discussing the merits of various plans and narrowing down the choices early so that you can find with the plans with the best fit for your needs and budget.
+For the small business owner, you can save yourself stress by connecting early with a full-service Professional Employer Organization (PEO) like Abel HR, and discussing the merits of various plans and narrowing down the choices early so that you can find the plans with the best fit for your needs and budget.
 Doing the legwork early can also include drafting emails, making signage to post around the office, and creating other avenues to convey information about the benefits process.

 Notify Your Employees